-A. Vernon County: 0-50 the Community Way Vernon Trails is built on strong relationships between the non profit and land managers of both public and private lands to design, build, maintain and advocate for the creation of over 50 miles of singletrack on nine properties.
+A. Vernon County: 0-50 the Community Way and Building Bike Friendliness in a Northwoods County Vernon Trails is built on strong relationships between the non profit and land managers of both public and private lands to design, build, maintain and advocate for the creation of over 50 miles of singletrack on nine properties.
 We also host over 100 events promoting silent sports in the area.
 Learn how to be a successful trails organization within a community regardless of membership size or budget.

 B. Bicycle Network Analysis and Neighborhoods Improving Active Transportation Infrastructure People have bicycles and are looking for places to ride and reasons to ride.
 Businesses want to support biking and need to know how.
 Communities need easily implementable programs that increase ridership, bike culture and support for biking.
 Bike riders need to feel supported in the transportation mix.
 All of these components are part of a complete Bicycle Network Analysis.
 Bicycle Benefits supports bicyclists and businesses - come hear about how to launch this program in your community.
 Learn about Neighborhoods Improving Active Transportation Infrastructure through:

 3. Physical infrastructure changes